modular/modular/KGEN/docs/public/programming-manual.md

 ## "Value Lifecycle": Birth, life and death of a value {#value-lifecycle}

-Now that we have an understanding of the different ingredients that can go into building functions and the types system, we can look at how to put together together to model important types that you may want to express in Mojo.
+Now that we have an understanding of the different ingredients that can go into building functions and the types system, we can look at how to put them together to model important types that you may want to express in Mojo.

 Many existing languages express design points with different tradeoffs: C++, for